sfeakes/AqualinkD/README.md

 * update documentation on how vbutton / vpump / pump_max & min / enable_iauqalink2
 * check rs serial adapter is active if light color mode 11 is used.

-* Check SWG messages like "#1 TruClear", see log in this post https://github.com/sfeakes/AqualinkD/discussions/388
+* Check SWG messages like "#1 TruClear", see log in this post https://github.com/aqualinkd/AqualinkD/discussions/388

 * Heat Pump / Chiller for OneTouch

+* Try an auto-update
+* Update Mongoose
 -->
+# Updates in 2.6.2
+* AqualinkD can how self-update directly from github. use `Upgrade AqualinkD` button in Aqmanager
+* New install and remote_install scripts.
+* Changed MQTT posting frequency when Timers are enabled for better
+* Updates for new repo location.
+[AqualinkD organization](https://github.com/aqualinkd/AqualinkD)

 # Updates in 2.6.1
 * Added External Sensors to Web UI & HomeKit.